Reference

 ## Notes

-* Only graph name, change ID, and commit hash are sent with requests
+* Only the graph name, change ID, and commit hash are sent with HTTP requests

-* SDK supports full TuringDB **Cypher dialect**, including `@` node injection, `~=` matching, and versioned queries
+* The SDK supports the full TuringDB **Cypher dialect**, including matching by internal node ID (`WHERE n = 1234`) and versioned queries against past commits

 Need help writing queries? → See the [TuringDB Query Cheatsheet](/query/cheatsheet)